Harshi2831/Harshirepo/README.md

 Create a Linked Service for Your Data Lake Storage or any other storage as per the requirment:
 Repeat the steps above for your own Data Lake Storage account.

-You can choose HTTP Linked service to work
+You can choose HTTP Linked service to work.
 An HTTP linked service in Azure Data Factory is used to connect to external REST APIs or web services for integration into your data pipelines.
 It is helpful in scenarios where you need to pull data from external APIs, send data to external endpoints, or integrate with third-party services.

-#Reasons to Use an HTTP Linked Service:
+# Reasons to Use an HTTP Linked Service:
-#External API Data Ingestion:
+# External API Data Ingestion:

 Retrieve data from REST APIs (e.g., weather data, stock prices, IoT data).
 Useful for integrating with public or private web APIs.